The Frog Queen: ATU 440: The Frog Prince

 The first part of the tale is classified as tale type ATU 440, "The Frog Prince", or, in the Hungarian Folktale Catalogue, A BÉKAKIRÁLYFI ("The Frog Prince").
 In the Hungarian type, the heroine, youngest of three daughters, gives her ring to a frog in a well; the frog comes to her house, intent on cashing in on the betrothal promise and spends the night with her; in the morning, the frog has turned into a handsome youth.
+However, researcher Jozséf Liszka notes that the starting episode of the three sisters or princesses going to draw water from a well does not resemble the German tale The Frog Prince, from the definitive edition of the Brothers Grimm' collection, but an earlier tale, also called The Frog Prince, that was present in the 1815 edition, but expunged from the definitive, internationally known version.
+It is the tale from the 1815 edition that more closely resembles oral variants of type ATU 440 collected in Hungary, Czechia, and Slovakia.

 ATU 425A: The Animal (Monster) as Bridegroom

 The second part of the tale is classified in the Aarne-Thompson-Uther Index as type ATU 425A, "The Animal (Monster) as Bridegroom".
 In this tale type, the princess burns the husband's animal skin and she must seek him out, even paying a visit to the Sun, the Moon and the Wind and gaining their help.
 In tale type ATU 425A, the heroine journeys far and wide to encounter her husband, and finds him at the mercy of a second spouse.
 The supernatural husband, now human, is put to sleep by the magic potion of the second spouse, so that the heroine has no chance of rescuing him.

 Similarly, the Hungarian Folktale Catalogue (MNK) indexes it as type AaTh 425A, Ámor és Psükhé ("Amor and Psyche"): the heroine marries an animal husband that is human underneath the animal skin, burns the animal skin, and loses him; to get him back, she travels to the houses of the Mother of the Sun, the Mother of the Moon and the Mother of the Wind, and gains objects she uses to bribe the false bride for a night with her husband.